 In this groundbreaking book, Dr. Kenneth Doka explores a new, compassionate way to grieve, explaining that grief is not an illness to get over but an individual and ongoing journey.

-Understanding Your Grief: 10 Essential Touchstones for Finding Hope and Healing in Your Heart by Alan D. Wolfelt
+Understanding Your Suicide Grief: Ten Essential Touchstones for Finding Hope and Healing Your Heart (Understanding Your Grief) by Alan D. Wolfelt

 LOSS OF SPOUSE: